W3-Engineers-Ltd/radiant-doc/en-US/mvc/controller/filter.md

   2. web.WithResetParams: whether to reset parameters to their previous values after the filter has completed.
   3. web.WithCaseSensitive: whether case sensitive

-> from radiant version 1.3 AddFilter has radicaln removed
+> from radiant version 1.3 AddFilter has been removed

 Here is an example to authenticate if the user is logged in for all requests: